city41/neo-geo-scaling/README.md

 ### sample 9

-- character tiles 1 through 24
+- character tiles 1 through 17 plus the "transparent bottom line" tile at 18
-- height set to 24
+- height set to 18
 - scalings set to one quarter (0xF40)
-- character tiles 25 through 32 in the vram tilemap (scb1) untouched
+- character tiles 19 through 32 in the vram tilemap (scb1) untouched

 # Findings